 Management and Operation

-A charter school shall be administered and operated by a management committee in the manner agreed to in the charter contract.
-The management committee shall be composed of parents of students enrolled in the school, teachers and administrators working in the school and representatives of any community sponsors, or any combination thereof.
+A charter school shall be administered and operated by a management advisory committee in the manner agreed to in the charter contract.
+The management advisory committee shall be composed of parents of students enrolled in the school, teachers and administrators working in the school and representatives of any community sponsors, or any combination thereof.
 A charter school shall be responsible for its own operations.
 However, a charter school may negotiate and contract with the School Board, or any other third party, for the provision of necessary services; services provided by the School Board must be provided at cost.

 A charter school shall not be required to pay rent for space deemed by the school division to be available; as negotiated by contract, within the Albemarle County School Division.